lazydynamics/Gears.jl/docs/src/tutorials/schedulers.md

 ## Default Scheduler

-When you use `every()` without specifying a scheduler, EnvironmentEngine uses a default scheduler with the global clock:
+When you use `every()` without specifying a scheduler, Gears uses a default scheduler with the global clock:

 ```julia
 # Uses default scheduler with global clock